mui/material-ui/docs/src/pages/customization/styled-engine/styled-engine.md

 This API is supported by multiple popular styling engines.
 It makes it possible to support multiple ones.

-## How to switch from emotion to styled-component?
+## How to switch to styled-component?

 If you already have [styled-components](https://github.com/styled-components/styled-components) installed, it's possible to use it exclusively by skipping emotion.
 There are currently two packages available: